saadbenchekroun/saadbenchekroun/README.md

 - **Web Development**: Experienced in building full-stack web applications using React, Node.js, Express, and Flask, with modern libraries and frameworks like MUI and chart.js.
 - **Cloud & AI Infrastructure**: Leveraged cloud platforms like GCP and Azure for deploying machine learning models, vector databases, and scalable APIs.

-## 🚀 Recent Projects

-- **AI-Powered Call Center Bot**: Integrated Twilio with Deepgram and Azure services to create an intelligent bot that handles inbound and outbound calls, providing real-time transcriptions and LLM-based responses.
-- **Predictive Maintenance Platform**: Developed a system for monitoring and predicting the remaining useful life of turbofan engines, integrating sensor data analysis and machine learning models.

-## 🌱 What I’m Learning

-- Scaling AI-driven solutions to handle large-scale production environments
-- Exploring the potential of emerging AI technologies like GROQ and Mistral AI
-- Improving RAG (Retrieval-Augmented Generation) processes for better data retrieval

 ## 📫 Let's Connect

 - LinkedIn: [SAAD BEN CHEKROUN](https://www.linkedin.com/in/saad-ben-chekroun/)